-In-plane intergrowth CoS2/MoS2 nanosheet: Binary metal organic framework evolution and efficient alkaline HER electrocatalysis
+In-plane intergrowth CoS2/MoS2 nanosheets: binary metal–organic framework evolution and efficient alkaline HER electrocatalysis†

-Alkaline hydrogen evolution reaction (HER) is an extremely important reaction in energy conversion and electrolytic industry.
-Pristine MoS2 exhibits poor alkaline HER activity due to weak water adsorption and dissociation ability.
-Precisely manipulating active water dissociation component to form functional interface with MoS2 would be an effective strategy.
-Herein, in-plane intergrowth CoS2/MoS2 ultrathin nanosheet is achieved via one-step pyrolytic sulfurization of a small-sized Co/Mo-MOF precursor.
-The in-plane intergrowth structure produces rich interfaces and modulates the interfacial electronic structure, demonstrating an accelerated water dissociation process.
-Ultralow overpotentials at both onset (16 mV) and 10 mA cm−2 (75 mV) are obtained, which surpass most top-rated MoS2-based materials and are even proximate to commercial Pt/C (0 mV at onset and 60 mV at 10 mA cm−2).
-Under a large current density of 400 mA cm−2, the intergrowth nanosheet exhibits a long-term stability, showing a prospect in alkaline water splitting devices.
+The alkaline hydrogen evolution reaction (HER) is an extremely important reaction in energy conversion and electrolytic industries.
+Pristine MoS2 exhibits poor alkaline HER activity due to weak water adsorption and dissociation.
+Precisely manipulating active water dissociation components to form a functional interface with MoS2 would be an effective strategy.
+Herein, in-plane intergrowth CoS2/MoS2 ultrathin nanosheets have been achieved via a one-step pyrolytic sulfurization of a small-sized Co/Mo-MOF precursor.
+The in-plane intergrowth structure produced abundant interfaces and modulated the interfacial electronic structure, demonstrating an accelerated water dissociation process.
+Ultralow overpotentials at both onset (16 mV) and 10 mA cm−2 (75 mV) have been obtained, which surpass those of most top-rated MoS2-based materials and are even proximate to those of commercial Pt/C (0 mV at onset and 60 mV at 10 mA cm−2, respectively).
+Under a large current density of 400 mA cm−2, the intergrowth nanosheet exhibited long-term stability, showing potential for applications in alkaline water splitting devices.